-- Sufentanil can be administered IV or SL.
+- Sufentanil can be administered IV, IM, or SL.
 For each route, participants go through a test-dose protocol for either method.
 If they go through the initiation IV, they have established tolerance for IV administration only.
 If an individual wants to change to SL from IV, they can change directly over to SL administration.
-However, if an individual wants to change to IV administration from SL, they need to re-start the test-dose protocol - At this time, all prescriptions include the requirement for on-site or SAFER staff observed administration
+However, if an individual wants to change to IV administration from SL, they need to re-start the test-dose protocol.
+For the purposes of this, IM dosing can be considered equivalent to IV dosing. - At this time, all prescriptions include the requirement for on-site or SAFER staff observed administration